ScaledMarkets/dabl/langref/task_decl.md

 ```
 ## Structure Of a Task Declaration

-A task declaration may contain these elements, in this order
+A task declaration may contain these elements, in this order:
-1. When clause
+1) When clause
-2. Input clause
+2) Input clause
-3. Output clause
+3) Output clause
-4. Procedural statements
+4) Procedural statements